berrak/github-fork-and-pull-request-procedure/README.md

 ## Some useful aliases to configure in '.gitconfig'

-My '~/.gitconfig' when working with git.
-The only other git commands I most often use is 'pull', 'push' and 'fetch' and, they are pretty self explanatory and do not need any aliases.
+This is my git configuration file, i.e. '~/.gitconfig' when working with git.
+The other common git commands I use is 'push', 'pull' and 'fetch' and, they are pretty self explanatory and do not need any aliases.

         [color]
                 ui = auto